A Young Doctor's Notebook (TV series): Series overview

 Dr. Vladimir Bomgard leads a team at the fictional Muryevo Hospital in Russia.
 The team consists of Pelageya Ivanovna (Rosie Cavaliero), a junior midwife; Demyan Lukich (Adam Godley), a feldsher; and Anna Nikolayevna (Vicki Pepperdine), a senior midwife.
 The typical episode follows the team in their attempts to treat patients' illnesses.
 Bomgard contends with the uneducated populace, which refuses his treatment.
 He regularly provides them with rapid and accurate diagnoses.

 Bomgard has a physical relationship with Pelageya.
 In the third episode, they have sex for the first time.
 In the second series, they try being a couple, and make their relationship work.
 In the sixth episode, Bomgard tells Pelageya he never loved her, and they separate.

 A Young Doctor's Notebook is set in the fictional town of Muryevo, Korobovo in Russia.
 The first series takes place in the year 1917 during the Russian Revolution, and the second series takes place in the following year during the Russian Civil War.
 The programme also takes place in the years 1934 and 1935.
 The show's main character reads his old diary and recalls his experiences, interjecting himself into the story of his younger self.
 The doctor interacts with his younger self, having conversations that reveal aspects of the story yet to unfold.

 In the second series, the Russian Civil War begins to affect the fictional Muryevo Hospital, as an influx of wounded soldiers from both the Bolsheviks and the White Guard arrive for treatment.
 Meanwhile, the young doctor is battling an all-encompassing morphine addiction.
 His older self stands watch over him, and a young aristocrat named Natasha arrives in the hospital.
 The young doctor takes an intense, destructive interest in Natasha.
 At the same time, the Feldsher takes a romantic interest in a tall, moustached Colonel of the White Guard, who is also staying in the hospital.
-They are both fond of each other, and share a love for pickled sprouts.
+They are both fond of each other, and share a love for pickled sprats.
 At one point, the Feldsher is seen bringing him a bouquet of flowers.
 The Colonel reciprocates.